marqu3s/bootcamp-gostack/README.md

 - [EditorConfig](https://editorconfig.org/): EditorConfig helps maintain consistent coding styles for multiple developers working on the same project across various editors and IDEs.
 - [Mailtrap](https://mailtrap.io/): Safe Email Testing for Staging & Development.
 - [Handlebars](https://handlebarsjs.com/): Build semantic templates effectively with no frustration.
+- [Sentry](https://sentry.io): Provides open-source and hosted error monitoring that helps all software teams discover, triage, and prioritize errors in real-time.
 - [Redis](https://redis.io/): In-memory data structure store, used as a database, cache and message broker.

 ## YARN PACKAGES USED